 California’s ranking on per-student spending on education has steadily decreased since the passage of Proposition 13 in 1978, a consequence of the state’s tax-reform efforts.
 Two types of school classifications resulted from this funding reduction: Basic Aid and Revenue Limited.
 Revenue Limited districts do not raise enough taxes locally to meet the state minimums and therefore receive funding from the state based on the number of students enrolled.
 Basic Aid districts (such as Palo Alto) are perceived to have enough local tax revenue to meet minimum school funding and, thus, receive relatively little state funding.

 As a Basic Aid district, we rely on the generosity of local donors and ballot measures, in addition to federal and state funding, to supplement property taxes and support the school district’s high standards of excellence.

 Your gifts to PiE are essential to preserve an outstanding education at PAUSD.
 PiE dollars now make up about 68% of the flexible funding that PAUSD principals can spend at each school for school-specific support and enrichment otherwise not funded by the district.
-These dollars fund classroom aides, counseling, arts, music and science in all our elementary schools; counselors and transition programs, sciences, arts and music electives and classroom support at Jordan, JLS, and Terman; student guidance and support, additional sciences, arts and music electives, and college and career counseling at Gunn and Paly.
+These dollars fund classroom aides, counseling, arts, music and science in all our elementary schools; counselors and transition programs, sciences, arts and music electives and classroom support at Greene, JLS, and Fletcher; student guidance and support, additional sciences, arts and music electives, and college and career counseling at Gunn and Paly.